THHN vs Romex Wire

 - It meets most building codes: If you use THHN wire for your project, it will likely meet code.
 However, never assume that your project will meet code — always get your project approved with your local building code department before beginning work.

-- It’s exceptionally resistant to heat: THHN wires are rated to withstand temperatures as high as 90 degrees Celsius.
+- It’s exceptionally heat-resistant: THHN wires are rated to withstand temperatures as high as 90 degrees Celsius.

 - Its nylon coating offers superior protection: It protects the copper wire against abrasions, cuts, chemicals, oil, water and more.

 The main disadvantage of working with THHN wire is that it cannot be used outside.
-For outdoor or underground use, you’ll likely want to use UF-B cables.
+You’ll likely want to use UF-B cables for outdoor or underground use.

 Which Wire Should You Choose for Your Needs?